-The laboratory should note that certified reference materials (i.e., "spiking solutions") are available for several analytes that are determined gravimetrically (e.g., TSS) and titrimetrically (e.g., Residual Chlorine).
-Thus, DLs and LOQs may will-need to be established for these analytes since non-detects may be expected in some samples.
-Please contact your AB for information concerning requirements for these analytes.
+The laboratory should note that certified reference materials are available for several analytes that are determined gravimetrically (e.g., TSS) and titrimetrically (e.g., Residual Chlorine).
+Thus, DLs and LOQs may need to be established for these analytes since non-detects may be expected in some samples.
+Please contact your Accreditation Body for information concerning requirements for these analytes.